-- Property Damage/Vandalism Student engages in an activity that results in destruction or disfigurement of property. - Cheating Student participates in academic dishonesty; using others works and identifying it as one's own.
-Student aids another by providing them with material/answers or otherwise shares information that prevents work from being original to the student. - ❖ Tobacco/Nicotine Use or Possession Tobacco use or possession at any time is banned by PA law on school district property or school sponsored or authorized events - ❖ Weapons Possession/Dangerous Incident Student is in possession of a weapon (real or lookalike) as defined by Act 26; a student must be expelled for a least one year under the law - see a more complete explanation following this section - Drug/Alcohol Use of and/or Possession Student engages in drug or alcohol use or the distribution of drugs or alcohol is prohibited
+- Tobacco/Nicotine (or Possession) Tobacco use or possession at any time is banned by PA law on school district property or school sponsored or authorized events - ❖ Weapons/Combustibles (or Possession)- Student is in possession of a weapon (real or look-a-like) as defined by Act 26; a student must be expelled for a least one year under the law - see a more complete explanation following this section - Drug/Alcohol/Restricted Substance and/or Possession - Student engages in drug or alcohol use or the distribution of drugs or alcohol is prohibited

-Any student who is under the authority of the school district has illegal drugs in their possession, or is deemed to be under the influence of illegal drugs, or is engaged in the distribution or sale of legal/illegal drugs, or attempt thereof, shall be suspended from school, as provided in the Student Right and Responsibilities.
+\\\\Any student who is under the authority of the school district has illegal drugs in their possession, or is deemed to be under the influence of illegal drugs, or is engaged in the distribution or sale of legal/illegal drugs, or attempt thereof, shall be suspended from school, as provided in the Student Right and Responsibilities.
 School authorities shall turn over all evidence and/or information relative to such incidence of illegal drug activity to appropriate police or juvenile court officials for disposition and investigation.